vanjac/chromatracker-js/README.md

 TODO:

-The UI is very rough since I have been focused on the core functionality.
-Many features are still missing, see [Issues](https://github.com/vanjac/chromatracker-js/milestone/1).
+The UI is currently optimized for small screens and does not scale very well.
+MOD compatibility still needs work.
+Many features are still missing, see [issues](https://github.com/vanjac/chromatracker-js/milestone/1).